 Nigeria as a costal state with extensive coastlines and as an oil producing and exporting country, as well as a consumer nation with a large population, is a large market for foreign goods.
-76 per cent of shipping business that takes place in West Africa is done in Nigeria, which means that Nigeria is very important in the West African sea ladder and ought to be a major player in Africa.
+76 per cent of shipping business that takes place means that Nigeria is very important in the West African sea ladder and ought to be a major player in Africa.
 (Finintell: 2013).
 Despite the huge potential of the blue-economy, many years of halfhearted attempts at the reformation and management of the blue economy have made it difficult for the sector to attain full economic capacity.
 This sector is estimated to be capable of generating N7 trillion and 40,000,000 jobs annually (Agbakoba: 2015), but it generates and employs a far-cry from the figures stated.